janosgyerik/articles/hacking-contest-lessons/level3.md

 And since `fns[-1]` contains `0xb77e1334`,
 now we also know that `fns[0]` is at `0xbfae3dd8`.
-Before we can calculate the correct negative index, consider that we need to use `buf` for more than one thing:
+Before we can calculate the correct negative index, consider that we need to use `buf` for more than one purpose:

-1. It should contain the address of the `run` method somewhere in it.
+1. It should contain the address of the `run` method somewhere within.

-2. It should start with a suitable shell command to reveal the content of the password file.
+2. It should start with shell command that reveals the content of the password file.

 If, for example,
-we put the command `cat /home/level03/.password;` in the string, followed by the address of the `run` method, the memory will look something like this:
+we put the command `cat /home/level03/.password;` in the string, followed by the address of the `run` method, the memory content will look something like this:
 ```
 0xbfae3d6c:   c a t       / h o m     e / l e     v e l 0
 0xbfae3d7c:   3 / . p     a s s w     o r d ;   0x0804879b